ccocchi/rabl-rails/README.md

 The same rule applies for view helpers such as `current_user`

-After the template is compiled into a hash, Rabl-rails will use a renderer to do the actual output.
-Actually, only JSON and XML formats are supported.
+After the template is compiled into a hash, `rabl-rails` will use a renderer to create the actual output.
+Currently, JSON, XML and PList formats are supported.

 ## Configuration